eloialonso/open-rain/README.md

 cd open-pluie
 ```

+This project use python3 with the libraries listed in [requirements.txt](./requirements.txt).

-Create a python3 virtual environment with [virtualenv](https://pypi.org/project/virtualenv/) and activate it.
-For instance, create it in `~/.virtualenvs/openrain/`:
+For instance, you may create a python3 virtual environment with [virtualenv](https://pypi.org/project/virtualenv/):
 ```bash
 virtualenv -p python3 ~/.virtualenvs/openrain
 source ~/.virtualenvs/openrain/bin/activate
 ```

-Install the requirements for this project:
+And install the requirements for this project:
 ```bash
 pip install -r requirements.txt
 ```